 Madhya Pradesh is truly called the heart of India.
 It has served at the center stage of history in the subcontinent, from the prehistoric cultures to the medieval power struggles.
 Artifacts of this diverse history can be inserted, on both, its land and the people.
-Here are ten offbeat places that you should consider the next time you visit Madhya Pradesh.
+Here are ten Destinations in Madhya Pradesh that you should consider the next time you visit Madhya Pradesh.

 Spotted with lakes and surrounded by hills, this historical town is famous for its textile, especially the Chanderi Sari.
 Places to visit include the Koshak Mahal and the Chanderi Fort.